A characterization of groups of parahoric type: A more detailed study of the commutator relations

-By a slight abuse of notation, for such constants we will write $c=c'$ instead of "if $d$ (resp. $d'$) is the integer associated to $c$ (resp. $c'$) as above, $c$ and $c'$ are identical up to an element of valuation at least $Inf(d,d')$ of $R$.
-We will make a similar abuse witn expressions of the form $cc'=x$, with $x$ being an element of $R$.
+Also to simplify notations, by a slight abuse, for such constants we will write $c=c'$ instead of "if $\delta$ (resp. $\delta'$) is the integer associated to $c$ (resp. $c'$) as above, $c$ and $c'$ are equal up to an element of valuation at least $Inf(\delta,\delta')$ of $R$".
+We will make a similar abuse with expressions of the form $cc'=x$, with $x$ being an element of $R$.
 Note that this kind of "equality" is not transitive; we thus have to be particularly careful when manipulating it.